Our Services

 Helpful Resources

-High neutrophils on a CBC are most often a temporary response to infection, inflammation, stress, certain medications, or smoking, but can rarely point to bone marrow disorders; how high the count is and whether it persists help determine concern.
+High neutrophils on a complete blood count (CBC) usually reflect a temporary response to infection, inflammation, stress, certain medications, or smoking.
+In rare cases, elevated neutrophils may signal a bone marrow disorder.
+The severity of the count and whether it persists over time help determine how concerning it is.

-Medically approved next steps include reviewing symptoms and recent meds, repeating the CBC, targeted tests for infection or inflammation, and specialist evaluation if counts stay very high; seek urgent care for red flags like high fever, chest pain, severe shortness of breath, or confusion.
-There are several factors to consider, and important details that could affect your next steps are outlined below.
+Recommended next steps include reviewing your symptoms and current medications, repeating the CBC, and running targeted tests for infection or inflammation.
+A specialist evaluation may be needed if counts remain very high.
+Seek urgent care immediately for red flags such as high fever, chest pain, severe shortness of breath, or confusion.

 In many cases, high neutrophils are a temporary and expected response to stress, illness, or inflammation.
 Sometimes, however, they can signal a more serious underlying condition.